wp-plugins/wp-admin-todo-list/readme.txt

 *	Extremely Lightweight (No more space needed)
 *	Totally AJAX Based (No reload headache)
 *	Auto save, (you just worry about typing task, we will handle rest)
-*	Cookie based hide/show feature (No reload headache)
+*	Cookie based hide/show feature (No reload headache) + database based (fallback)
 *	Drag and Drop support for each task
 *	Rearrange your tasks (auto save works with this also)
 *	No extra database tables
 *	User friendly UI - Enter key to create new todo, Backspace key to remove.
+*	Different Todo block for each individual user
+*	Remove button for each todo on hover

 = More Information =